Li-Fi Technology: An Incredible Addition to Wi-Fi and Bluetooth LE

 However, this inability to pass through walls or blockers is also a huge benefit of Li-Fi.
 Keeping data secure becomes incredibly smart and simple just by confining it to a light stream.

-Li-Fi, Wi-Fi, and BLE: one size fits all?
+Li-Fi, Wi-Fi, and Bluetooth LE: one size fits all?

 When speaking with Bosch Softwares’s Stefan Ferber last year, the VP of Engineering, had insights on Bluetooth’s role in the IoT as a whole.
 As he explained, there is no one single solution for every use case.